Defaultplayer001/rosedit/readme.md

 **F4 :Objects**

     Seems to control AI building disc spawn location.
 Further testing needed.
-**F5: Tile types**
+**F5: Textures**

-    Select a tile from lower section, and click import to add to the current building's available tiles.
+    Select a texture from lower section, and click import to add to the current building's available textures.
     You can also delete them from the available tiles, but I've yet to find a compelling reason to ever do this.
+Presumabley you will       eventually run into memory issues.
 **F6: Models**

     Select a Model from lower section, and click insert to add to the current building's available tiles.